Black Sparrow Press: History

 Black Sparrow was founded in Los Angeles, California, in 1966 by John Martin in order to publish the works of Charles Bukowski and other avant-garde authors.
 Barbara Martin co-founded the press with her husband and, as the press's lead designer, she was responsible for its distinctive and bold covers.
 After 35 years, and 700 titles, John Martin sold the company in 2002.

-In 2020, John Martin agreed that editor Joshua Bodwell at Godine would be his successor to continue Black Sparrow's publishing legacy.
+In 2020, John Martin agreed that Godine would continue Black Sparrow's publishing legacy.
 In early 2020, the press released Wicked Enchantment: Selected Poems, the first new edition of work by Wanda Coleman since the author's passing in 2013; the collection is edited and introduced by Terrance Hayes.
 Coleman is a long-time Black Sparrow author and one of its most important poets.

 In March 2020, as part of a relaunch of its parent company, Black Sparrow joined Two Rivers Distribution, an Ingram brand, for sales of its titles to readers worldwide.